(CIVIL WAR, LENIN and RISE of STALIN – continued)

 Little Josef fought back against his father and was affectionate toward his mother.
 He told her on one occasion, "Mummy, don't cry or I'll cry too."
-But she believed that she had to beat little Josef to "govern her unruly treasure," writes Stalin's biographer, Simone Sebag Montefiore.
+But writes Stalin's biographer, Simone Sebag Montefiore, Keke believed she had to beat little Josef to "govern her unruly treasure."
 Keke told Stalin in her later years that it did him no harm.
-And Stalin in his later years admitted that he wept a lot during his "terrible childhood." [note].
+And Stalin in his later years admitted that he wept a lot during his "terrible childhood." note18

-The estranged father, Besarion, insisted that Josef become a cobbler like himself, but little Josef had an interest in books that he saw people reading.
+The estranged father, Besarion, insisted that Josef become a cobbler like himself, but Josef had an interest in books that he saw people reading.
 He asked for books.
-Keke sensed that little Josef was gifted and wanted him to become a priest.
+Keke sensed that little Josef was gifted, and she wanted him to become a priest. note19

 The students were always scheming and reading forbidden books, and to counter this the school encouraged students to inform on one another.
-Some who knew Jughashvili better than those who wrote his official biographies were to claim that it was here that he learned denunciations and conspiracy.
+Some were to claim that it was here that he learned denunciations and conspiracy.
 And Stalin himself was to admit that he had denounced several of his fellow students to school authorities.

-Josef Jughashvili, like others, suffered under the authority of the school's monks, and he became ill tempered.
-In his last two years at the monastery school he no longer maintained his good discipline and devotion to study.
-He failed to graduate.
+Josef Jughashvili like others suffered under the authority of the school's monks, and was known to be ill-tempered.
+In his last two years at the monastery school he no longer maintained his good discipline and devotion to study, and he failed to graduate.

 Josef's dropping out of the seminary was no doubt a big disappointment to his mother.
-His father was now dead, and for months he existed without any known source of income.
+His father was now dead, and for months Josef existed without any known source of income.
 He knew no craft or trade, and military service was closed to him because of his bad arm.
 Bitter, lonely, penniless, friendless and with no source of income, Josef Jughashvili wandered into Marxist meetings, largely attended or at least run by Marxists of the Menshevik persuasion – Bolsheviks being practically non-existent in Georgia at the time.
 The Mensheviks looked upon Jughashvili with suspicion.
-They led the labor movement in Georgia, and in 1899 a strike by railway workers took place in Tiflis, but, contrary to accounts by official biographers, Jughashvili had no part in planning or in leading it.
+They led the labor movement in Georgia.
+In 1899 a strike by railway workers took place in Tiflis, but, contrary to accounts by the Soviet union's official biographers, Jughashvili had no part in planning or in leading it.

-By the age of nineteen, according to Montefiore, Josef Jughashvili was an ideological Marxist.
-Stalin He believed in the class struggle and that the revolutionary proletariat had a mission to liberate humanity and bring the world happiness.
-Stalin saw himself as the leader in this in Georgia, and in the manner of young men who believe that they have a hold on truth, he did not tolerate criticism.
-Around this time he discovered the works of Lenin and told his friends he had to meet Lenin at all costs.
+By the age of nineteen, according to Montefiore, Josef was an ideological Marxist.
+He believed in the class struggle and that the revolutionary proletariat had a mission to liberate humanity and bring the world happiness.
+Stalin saw himself as the leader in Georgia for this point of view, and in the manner of young men who believe that they have found the truth he disliked and did not tolerate criticism.
+He had friends, and around this time he discovered the works of Lenin and told his friends he had to meet Lenin at all costs.

 Many others recognized Stalin as a leader, some of them with wealth, and they helped him with a little money.
 In December 1899, Jughashvili finally had a job.
 He began working part-time at the Tiflis Geophysical Observatory.
 It was a job that was conveniently part-time, offering him time to mingle with revolutionary activists.
-He remained an avid reader, and when asked by his revolutionary comrades what he was reading, instead of partying like they, he held up Napoleon's Memoirs and said he was learning from Napoleon's mistakes.
+He remained an avid reader.
+When asked by comrades who were partying what he was reading, he held up Napoleon's Memoirs and said he was learning from Napoleon's mistakes.

 Stalin worked at the observatory for only a little over a year – until March 1901.
-His next job, in early 1902, was at an oil refinery storehouse in Batumi.
+His next job, in early 1902, was at an oil refinery storehouse in Batumi, a seaside city on the Black Sea.
 Working conditions were horrible while foreign oil company executives were living in mansions and sailing their yachts.
 Stalin had no trouble organizing workers into action.
 He had a little printing press.
 Workers clashed with the police.
 Blood flowed, and Stalin was forced to flee town.

 Stalin's usual ability and luck in escaping arrest failed him, and in 1902 he was arrested and put in prison.
 In August 1903 he was transferred to Siberia.
 But he was treated well.
 The state provided its prisoners a little cash with which to survive in Siberia – cheaper perhaps than having to house them in an actual prison.

-In January 1904 he was able to walk away from exile, returning to Tiflis by 1905, supported by the generosity of others with revolutionist sympathies who recognized him as a leader.
+In January 1904 he was able to walk away from exile and return to Georgia's largest city and capital, Tiflis, by 1905, supported by the generosity of others with revolutionist sympathies who recognized him as a leader.

 In 1905, the war went badly for tsarist Russia against the Japanese.
-There was Bloody Sunday in St. Petersburg on January 9, labor unrest across the tsar's empire, demands of constitutional government and demands for an end to the war.
+There was Bloody Sunday in St. Petersburg and labor unrest across the tsar's empire, demands of constitutional government and demands for an end to the war with Japan.
 Stalin and others believed that the inevitable revolution that Marxism promised had begun.
 There was bloodshed: pogroms against Jews, Moslems slaughtering Christians and Christians slaughtering Muslims.
-Stalin was in the Caucusus region exercising leadership over his brand of Marxist revolutionaries.
+In Russia's Caucasus region he was exercising leadership with others who shared his desire for revolution.
 Familiar with struggle, Stalin's group acquired pay from Armenians with wealth looking to escape slaughter.
 And, for the sake of revolution, Stalin's group distributed pamphlets, organized demonstrations and appealed for a unity among people rather than ethnic violence.

-With very few having joined the Bolsheviks, Lenin noticed the zealous Josef Jughashvili.
-He asked Jughashvili to write an article that would appeal to the various ethnicities that had been under the rule of the Romanov tsars.
-Lenin outlined the article and had Stalin get in touch with Austrians named Bauer, Springer and Renner, whom Lenin saw as experts on the subject.
-The article and Lenin's friendship helped advance Jughashvili among the Bolsheviks, and in May 1912 Jughashvili became an editor at Pravda.
-In early 1913, Jughashvili began using a nom de revolution – as did Lenin and others.
+With very few having joined the Bolsheviks, Lenin turned to Stalin to write an article that would appeal to the various ethnicities that had been under tsarist rule.
+Lenin wrote an outline for the article and had Stalin get in touch with Austrians named Bauer, Springer and Renne, whom he saw as experts on the subject.
+The article and Lenin's friendship helped Jughashvili gain prestige among the Bolsheviks, and in May 1912 he became an editor at Pravda.
+In early 1913, he began using a nom de revolution – as did Lenin and others.
 Jughashvili was going by the name of Stalin, which in Russian meant steel.
 His position within the Bolshevik movement was now a source of livelihood.